luxui/lux-core/API_IMPLEMENTATION.md

 the API - and are viewing those - and will always indicate the current resource representation.
 We'll see more of this value as we go through this guide.

-This is all that is necessary from the root resource for Luxui to be able to render a page.
+This is all that is necessary from the root resource for LuxUI to be able to render a page.
 Albeit that with this as the API response not much else is going to be available.